pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-thoughts-on-python-packaging.md

 Other than the obvious sign that these tools can't be used together on the same codebase (mostly), this can be seen in other aspects of these projects:

-- the way they're marketed/documented -- they have an incentive to do so, because they're competing for users and good-looking/flashy documentation is a good way to attract users.
+- the way they're marketed/documented -- they have an incentive to invest in this, because they're competing for users and good-looking/flashy documentation is a good way to attract users.
-- the way they do community management: some have dedicated community Discord servers, mention $tool ecosystems, have their own $tool plugin ecosystems, etc
+- the way they do community management: some have dedicated community Discord servers, mention $tool-specific ecosystems, have their own $tool plugin ecosystems, etc.
 - the way their users advocate for them as the one-true-solution on the internet :)

 This competition also leads to incentives for projects to do things that implement [draft standards that are not accepted or settled](https://github.com/pypa/hatch/commit/fea611be96f79559ecf227d2a68b6dfbf3b3c2ec) and [claims that standards are implemented, even when the implementation does not match the standard][pdm-pep582].